DhilipSanjay/CTFs/TryHackMe/Overpass.md

 10.10.123.199 - - [20/May/2021 01:14:02] "GET /linpeas.sh HTTP/1.1" 200 -
 ```

-- Downlaod and run **linpeas.sh** in the target vulnerable machine.
+- Download and run **linpeas.sh** in the target vulnerable machine.
 - I have included only a small part of linpeas output.
 - Cron jobs!!